aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/using-customimplementationfactory-to-create-custom-implementation-of-memory-stream/_index.md

 ## **Possible Usage Scenarios**

-Aspose.Cells has provided an API named [**CellsHelper.CustomImplementationFactory**](https://reference.aspose.com/cells/net/aspose.cells/cellshelper/properties/customimplementationfactory) which enables the user to provide custom implementation such as using Recyclable memory implementation instead of the default MemoryStream.
+Aspose.Cells provides an API named [**CellsHelper.CustomImplementationFactory**](https://reference.aspose.com/cells/net/aspose.cells/cellshelper/properties/customimplementationfactory) which enables the user to provide a custom implementation, such as using a Recyclable memory implementation instead of the default MemoryStream.

 ## **Using CustomImplementationFactory to create custom implementation of Memory Stream**

 The following sample code illustrates how to make use of [**CellsHelper.CustomImplementationFactory**](https://reference.aspose.com/cells/net/aspose.cells/cellshelper/properties/customimplementationfactory) in your program.
-Sometimes, there is enough memory in your system but the memory is not contiguous.
-Memory Stream objects use contiguous memory but you can provide the implementation of Memory Stream in such a way that it uses the non-contiguous memory instead,
+Sometimes there is enough memory in your system, but the memory is not contiguous.
+MemoryStream objects use contiguous memory, but you can provide an implementation of MemoryStream in such a way that it uses non‑contiguous memory instead.

 ## **Sample Code**